 In this section the reported test results are discussed per component.
-The test methods, which were used by the various laboratories, were taken into account for explaining the observed differences when possible and applicable.
-These methods are also in the table together with the original data.
+The test methods which were used by the various laboratories were taken into account for explaining the observed differences when possible and applicable.
+These test methods are also in the tables together with the original data in appendices 1 and 2.
 The abbreviations, used in these tables, are explained in appendix 5.

-Method EN71-12 was performed by the majority of the reporting participants.
+Method EN71-12 was used by all of the reporting participants.
 Regretfully, only a relative interlaboratory standard deviation RSD_R is given in EN71-12:16.
 Multiplication of RSD_R by 2.8 gives the relative reproducibility.

-NDELA (N-nitrosamines): This determination was not problematic.
+N-nitrosamines: This determination was not problematic.
 No statistical outliers were observed.
 The calculated reproducibility is in agreement with the requirements of EN71-12:16.

-The majority of participants agreed on a concentration near or below the limit of detection for the determination of NDELA (N-nitrosatable substances).
+The majority of participants agreed on a concentration near or below the limit of detection for the determination of N-nitrosatable substances.
 Therefore, no z-scores were calculated.
-The test results are given in appendix 2.
+The test results are mentioned in appendix 2.